41. AUNT GWEN’S BIRTHDAY

 Alan: It’s an “f”, I think.

-Doctor: you see clearly?
+you see clearly?

 Alan: Not too clearly.
-I need glasses, doctor?

-Doctor: No, youn’t.
-Your eyesight
+Doctor: No, you

 quite good.
 But I’m going to give you some eye drops.
 Use them every morning and every evening.
 Here’s the prescription.